MicrosoftDocs/cloud-adoption-framework/docs/adopt/migrate-modernize-approaches.md

 - *Faster time-to-market:* Use existing PaaS technologies to speed up deployment.
 - *Increased Innovation:* PaaS allows developers to focus on business logic and critical data plays.
-- *Enhanced Productivity:* Adopting PaaS narrowing the skills required to push apps to market and increases the productivity of development, security, and operations.
+- *Enhanced Productivity:* Adopting PaaS narrows the skills required to push apps to market and increases the productivity of development, security, and operations.
-- *Better Velocity:* Switching to managed services will limit the items developers need to focus on and will increase their sprint productivity.
+- *Better Velocity:* Switching to managed services will limit the items developers need to focus on and will increase their sprint velocity.

 ## How to move existing applications

-The decision to rehost or replatform existing applications must factor in whether control or productivity is more important.
-Remaining on-premises and building a hybrid environment offers the most control.
-Converting to SaaS and low-code solutions or replacing applications altogether offers the most productivity.
-Most organizations adopt a balance of both control and productivity (*see figure*).
+The decision to rehost or replatform existing applications must factor in whether control or productivity is more important (*see figure*).
+Remaining on-premises and building a hybrid environment offers the most control while converting to SaaS and low-code solutions or replacing applications altogether offers the most productivity.
+Most organizations adopt a balance of both control and productivity.

 :::image type="content" source="../_images/adopt/portfolio-migration-modernization-approach-v2.png" alt-text="Diagram showing portfolio migration modernization approach.":::

-The figure represents what businesses do with their existing application portfolio.
-A typical business will:
+The figure represents what a typical business does with their existing application portfolio:

 - Retire 35% of existing applications
 - Replace 15% of existing applications